 Learning the Truth

 How do they do this?
-They employ the Nicolaitane Doctrine identified by Jesus Christ in Revelation 2:6, 15.
+They employ the Nicolaitane Doctrine specifically identified by Yahushua the Messiah in Revelation 2:6, 15.
 This evil doctrine teaches that there are two classes of Christians: the "exalted leaders" and the common "lay" people.
 The "exalted leaders" do all the ministry, while the commoners sit in the pews and received the gems of wisdom the "exalted leaders" hand out.
 The Nicolaitane system places the "exalted leaders" on the proverbial pedestal while the commoners are obliged to finance the entire operation.
 The "exalted leaders" live deliciously while the commoners are expected to give sacrificially to "support their ministries."
 The goal of the "exalted leader" is to replace Jesus Christ in the lives of the commoners.
 When the commoner has problems, they are to call upon the "exalted leader" and ask him what they should do.
 Before long, the church creates a dependency relationship between the commoner and the "exalted leader."

 But the anointing which ye have received of him abideth in you, and ye need not that any man teach you: but as the same anointing teacheth you of all things, and is truth, and is no lie, and even as it hath taught you, ye shall abide in him.
 (I John 2:27)

 The Antichrist "exalted leader" wants you to follow them and obey what they tell you.
 They will tell you that you cannot trust the Holy Spirit to teach you the truth.
 Therefore, you need to rely on them to grow in the Christian faith.
 They also want you to part with your money so they can live their exalted lifestyle.
-Some of the Antichrist ministries show themselves when they collect millions in contributions and then obtain multi-million dollar homes and offices for themselves.
+Some of the Antichrist ministries show themselves when they collect millions in contributions and then obtain multi-million dollar homes and office complexes for themselves.
 They further show themselves for what they are when they engage in gross sin such as extra-marital relationships and even homosexuality.
-Remember, a true Christian follows Yehoshua (Jesus) the Messiah.
-If you are following an Antichrist, it is time to break off the relationship and confess your sin to the LORD (See I John 4:1).
+Remember, a true Christian follows Yehushua the Messiah.
+If you are following an Antichrist, it is time to break off the relationship and confess your sin to YHWH (See I John 4:1).
 He will forgive you and His Holy Spirit will begin to lead you into all truth.